-After our perfect day, driving through the Glacier mountains, a fun Alpine lunch with Ron, seeing bear, fox, wolverine, marmots, mountain goat, and deer in their forest and mountain settings, I set the gps to direct us from St. Mary, back around the southeast edge of the park – roads we had not yet traveled – to reach Highway 2 and our RV Camp near Kalispell.
+After a perfect day, driving through the Glacier mountains on Going to the Sun Road, (See “A Day in the Park”) we drove up to Babb on the east side of the park and in to Many Glacier.
+Ron and I enjoyed a fun Alpine lunch together; we had seen bear, fox, marmots, mountain goat, and deer in their forest and mountain settings.
+My heart was full!
+I set the gps to direct us from St. Mary, back around the southeast edge of the park – roads we had not yet traveled – to reach Highway 2 and our RV Camp near Kalispell.
 Neither Ron nor I had any idea what we were getting into when our “gps Lady” led us to a 12-mile stretch of road, Montana Highway 49, also known as Looking Glass Highway.

 I hope to never see that road again!